Ten West Link banner

 • Construction production reporting reviews.

-• IE support reviewing construction requests for information to identify conformance with project design documents.
+• Independent engineering support to review construction requests for information and identify conformance with project design documents.

 • Project invoice reviews to verify alignment with the project financial model.